 It depends; you need to make sure it is legal.
-Check with International SOS, as they may be able to direct you to resources advising on what drugs are accepted.
+Check the consulate website of the country you are visiting-they may be able to direct you to resources advising on what drugs are accepted.
 If it is legal, carry the doctor's prescription and a letter stating the reason you are taking the medication and, of course, keep the medication in the original container!